ava-labs/teleporter/contracts/validator-manager/README.md

 The common case for adding or removing a validator from a Subnet's validator set follows these general steps:

-1. Inform the Validator Manager contract of the change.
+1. Initiate the change through the Validator Manager contract.
 The Validator Manager contract will construct a Warp message attesting to the change in the validator set.
 2. Deliver the Warp message containing the validator set change to the P-Chain.
 The P-Chain will construct a Warp message acknowledging the change to the validator set.
 3. Deliver the Warp message containing the P-Chain acknowledgement back to the Validator Manager contract on the Subnet.
 The Validator Manager contract finalizes the validator set change.